How Tax Shields Can Be Used to Reduce Income Tax

 For example, a business is deciding whether to lease a building or to purchase the building.
 Taking on a mortgage for the purchase of a building would create a tax shield because mortgage interest is deductible.
 If the business puts the tax shield benefit from the mortgage into the decision, the tax benefit of a mortgage might make the decision easier.

-What are the Benefits of Tax Shields?
+What Are the Benefits of Tax Shields?

 Tax shields are part of the overall financial strategy of businesses.
-Tax shields
+Tax shields do the following:

 - Decrease cash on hand, but they put money into investments that provide a higher return.